Who We Are

 Dr. Friend is an interactive, solution-focused therapist.
 Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

-Dr. Friend is currently a member of the American Psychological Association and the Pennsylvania Psychological Association.
+Dr. Friend is currently a member of the American Psychological Association, Division 55 of the American Psychological Association, the Pennsylvania Psychological Association, and the Greater Pittsburgh Psychological Association.

 Lindsay Gentino, MS, LPC - Therapist